 2. Digestion Slows

-When we go into a state of stress, the energy needed for digestive processes is immediately sent to external areas of the body, such as the head, heart and limbs.
+When we go into a state of stress, the energy required for digestive processes is immediately sent to external areas of the body, such as the head, heart and limbs.
 This leads to a whole host of chronic stress-related digestive conditions.
 Chronic constipation and irritable bowel conditions are directly related, in many cases, to chronic stress.
 In fact, estimates show that as many as 20 percent of Americans experience chronic constipation and symptoms of IBS.
 Changes in appetite are also a stress-related condition.
 When we experience mental and emotional stress, we often reach for comfort foods to give us the false sensation of being calm.
 Similarly, some people react in the opposite way, losing their appetites when stress or anxiety levels are high.

 3. High Blood Pressure Concerns